desec-io/draft-shetho-dnsop-ds-automation/draft-shetho-dnsop-ds-automation.md

 2. Parents, independently of their preference for CDS or CDNSKEY, SHOULD require publication of both RRsets, and SHOULD NOT proceed with updating the DS RRset if one is found missing or inconsistent with the other.

 3. Registries (or registrars) scanning for CDS/CDNSKEY records SHOULD verify that any published CDS and CDNSKEY records are consistent with each other, and otherwise cancel the update {{!I-D.ietf-dnsop-cds-consistency}}.

+TODO clarify that this does not prevent parent from chosing a digest type that's not in CDS (separate recommendation?)

 ## Analysis {#analysis_dichotomy}